 Starting a new medication of any kind – especially an ongoing biologic infusion – often brings fear and anxiety with its prescription.
 Whether you’re new to Ocrevus or it’s been 6 months since your first infusion, we’ve provided tips to making infusion day just a bit more manageable.

-Ocrevus treats both primary progressive MS (PPMS) and relapsing forms of MS. It is administered as an intravenous infusion twice a year.
 Prior to infusion day, your provider might have a few required tests that need to be updated and/or a current MRI.
-Ocrevus also offers a co-pay program that you may wish to sign up for before your first infusion.
+Ocrevus also offers a co-pay program that you may wish to join before your first infusion.
 If you’re having trouble navigating the financial assistance programs, check in with your healthcare provider administering your infusion.
 Many healthcare providers offer financial counseling and help when enrolling into these often complex programs.

-If you’re receiving your first infusion at IVX Health, all of our private patient suites have large flat screen TVs with cable and Netflix to catch up on your favorite shows and movies.
-Otherwise, it’s a good idea to bring along something to pass the time – a book, laptop, etc. IVX Health also provides snacks and drinks, but if you’re choosing an alternative infusion site, you might need to pack your own.
+If you’re receiving your infusion at IVX Health, all of our private patient suites have large flat screen TVs with cable and streaming content to catch up on your favorite shows and movies.
+Otherwise, it’s a good idea to bring along something to pass the time – a book, laptop, etc. In addition to bringing things to pass the time, you can also bring comfort based items to your MS Ocrevus infusion.
+If you have a favorite blanket or pillow or something soft to cuddle, feel free to bring it along with you.
+Being comfortable during your infusion can help you get through it more easily.
+IVX Health also provides snacks and drinks, but if you’re choosing an alternative infusion site, you might need to pack your own.
 Ocrevus additionally has a handy infusion checklist you can print out for reference before infusion day.
-Expect for each Ocrevus infusion visit to last somewhere between 4-6 hours.
+Expect for each Ocrevus infusion visit to last somewhere between four-six hours.

 Before the Infusion Begins